How to get a Restaurant Licence for your premises

 The Liquor Licensing code in Ireland provides for several different types of Restaurant Licences.
 Choosing the right type for your business begins with analysing your business model and assessing which of the following licences is best for you.

-• Provision of the full range of alcohol to customers with or without food:
+- Provision of the full range of alcohol to customers with or without food:

 In this example, you must get a pub licence if you want to sell the full range of alcoholic beverages.
 It may be possible for genuine restaurants to obtain a pub licence based on their restaurant planning permission.
 Call us to discuss your particular case.
-This type of premises may have a traditional bar counter.
+This type of premises may have a traditional bar counter.- Obtaining Pub Licence for well known restaurant in the face of 15 trade objectors and other objectors.
+(See News & Publications)

-• Obtaining a 7 Day Licence for one of Ireland’s best known Department Stores (See News & Publications)
+- Obtaining a 7 Day Licence for one of Ireland’s best known Department Stores (See News & Publications)

-• Winning High Court Judicial Review (including an award of costs) for a well known restaurant to allow it to obtain and hold a Pub Licence.
+- Winning High Court Judicial Review (including an award of costs) for a well known restaurant to allow it to obtain and hold a Pub Licence.
 (See News & Publications)

-• Provision of the full range of all alcoholic beverages to customers accompanied by food before, during and after the meal:
+- Provision of the full range of all alcoholic beverages to customers accompanied by food before, during and after the meal:

 This model of sale requires either a pub licence or a special restaurant licence.
 In this example, you may operate with a special restaurant licence.
-This type of licensed premises may not have a traditional bar counter.
+This type of licensed premises may not have a traditional bar counter. - Provision of wine and champagne only to customers with or without food:

 This requires a wine retailer’s on licence.
 It also allows the sale of wine and champagne off the premises, if required.
-This type of licensed premises may not have a traditional bar counter.
+This type of licensed premises may not have a traditional bar counter. - Provision of wine/champagne and beer to customers accompanied by food before, during and after a meal:

 This type of sale requires you to obtain a wine retailers on-licence from customs and excise and a restaurant certificate from the District Court.
 It does not allow the sale of beer without a meal, but wine and champagne may be sold without food.
 This type of licences premises may not have a traditional bar counter.